rivergillis/jekyll-blog/_posts/malloc-post/2020-11-07-demystifying-malloc.md

 1. `sbrk` is absolutely ancient and super-deprecated.
 In fact if you run these snippets on macOS you're going to get tons of warnings (but hey, it still works!).
 It doesn't work with virtual memory and it isn't thread-safe.
 However, its API is very simple to use and `malloc` at one point in time very likely was implemented using `sbrk`.
 2. This implementation of `malloc` is incorrect.
 The first reason why, which you may be able to guess, is that `sbrk` can fail.
 Memory is a finite resource.

-According to `man sbrk`, the call can return -1 if it fails, but `malloc` is supposed to return NULL.
+According to `man sbrk`, the call can return -1 if it fails, but `malloc` is supposed to return `NULL`.
 This is fixed easily enough.

 ```c
 void* malloc(size_t size) {